Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 Natural conversation handling.
 Send it a messy, typo-filled message the way a real customer would.
 If it can't handle that, it's a chatbot in disguise.

 Action capability.
-Can it actually book the appointment?
-Process the payment?
-Send the reminder?
-If it can only answer questions and then tells the customer to call you, it's not an agent.
+Can it actually qualify the lead, capture the details, and route the conversation properly?
+If it can only answer questions and then stalls out, it's not an agent.

 Human handoff.
 For the conversations that genuinely need your attention, the transition from AI to human should be seamless.
 No lost context.
 No asking the customer to repeat themselves.